latolukasz/beeorm-doc/docs/guide/entity_fields.md

 ## Floats

 Working with float values is always challenging.
-In BeORM you should use one of `float32` or `float64` primitive types.
+In BeeORM you should use one of `float32` or `float64` primitive types.
 Then using special tags you can decide how float value is stored in MySQL.
 Check example below: